Sony a7r review

-The Wi-Fi mode in Sony A7r allows you to control camera using your smartphone.
-The camera gets connect to the Wi-Fi easily in just couple of seconds as the access point’s get displayed on the screen.
+The Wi-Fi mode in Sony A7r allows you to control the camera using your smartphone.
+The camera gets to connect to the Wi-Fi easily in just a couple of seconds as the access point’s get displayed on the screen.

 You can also use your smartphone as the ‘bridge’ to the Internet.
 Also thanks to NFC feature on the device, just tap your smartphone on to the camera and you are connected instantly.

-You just need to install the Sony Smart Remote Capture Mode App which allows to control your camera using your smartphone.
+You just need to install the Sony Smart Remote Capture Mode App which allows controlling your camera using your smartphone.

-Also, there are third part apps which can be used.
+Also, there are third-party apps which can be used.

 The tack sharp Sony 55mm F1.8 Zeiss lens is a big part of the equation.

 When it comes to Distortion correction the device does perform great.
 The Sony a7R has a distortion correction feature for use with E-mount lenses.

 Whether the correction is applied depends on the lens.
 For the 28-70mm and 55mm FE lenses, it’s active, while it’s off for the 35mm and 24-70mm.